Skip to content

 The model to use for the chat completion.

-messages List[ChatMessageType]
+messages list[ChatMessageType]

 The messages to use for the chat completion.